CCHMP NEWS STORIES

 by providing school supplies, clothing, hygiene items and vitamins to the

-students.
 “The people there are so

 appreciative,” Christina said.
 “They come up to you and say ‘thank you for

 coming to our country.
 We love America.’”
-It should also be noted that Larry

 and Christina have paid their own expenses for their numerous visits to Haiti.